ndmCH/status_ndmts/README.md

 - Added JS-function to improve accessibility of navbar
 - Added and improved some CSS

+Version 1.1
+- Changed Footer
+- Added Incident reporting form
+- Added Link to To report an incident in navbar and footer

 # To-Do
 - Add List of Admins
-- Implement a way to report Incidents without sending an e-mail to me or an admin
+- Implement a way to report Incidents without sending an e-mail to me or an admin (DONE)